sushilmate/WebApiRateLimiter/README.md

     3)  WebApiRateLimiter.Tests - This projects has end to end integration test cases.

 # Project Detais
-    I have used the .NET technology stack to implement this feature, I have build this project with latest framework/versions of the .NET.
+    I have used the .NET technology stack to implement this project, I have build this project with latest framework/versions of the .NET.

     I have started with C# .NET Core 2.1 version to implement this web api, keeping in mind code should be easy to scale if we bring more serivces to this project, it should be readable & kept DRY wherever possible.
     As mock data was provided so I decided to keep data in the project for simplicity rather than putting in to Database, implemented Repository pattern for reading the Data from the CSV, it super easy if you decide to bring databse in this project, you can easily switch to database.
 Repository provides abstraction & reduce repoetitive code even it helps us to write unit test cases.